top of page

 What's Neurological Physiotherapy?

-Neurological physiotherapists are experts in analysing how the impairments from a neurological condition impact on your function, and then develop a therapy plan for you to achieve your goals.
+Neurological physiotherapy assesses how impairments from a neurological condition affect movement, balance, and independence - then builds a personalised plan to help you achieve your goals.

 • Brain tumours